 Enneagram 3 Subtypes

 Enneagram 3 Instinctual Variants:

 Self-preservation: Security- The Company Man/Woman

-Type 3’s have a great ability to work hard, maintain a good image, and perform well.
-They have high drive and energy, which is used to accomplish such goals as getting a nice home and achieving financial security.
+Type 3’s have a remarkable ability to work hard, maintain a good image, and perform well.
+They have high drive and energy to accomplish goals such as getting a lovely home and achieving financial security.
 This subtype will seek material success.
 However, this subtype can also struggle with becoming too involved with their role at work and potentially losing their true self.

 Social: Prestige- The Politician